Saturation of algebraic surfaces

 \ref{item:false-fibre-difference} By Lemma \ref{lem:FF'}\ref{item:FF'-num-prop}, we can replace $F,F'$ by some non-zero multiples so that $F-F'$ is numerically trivial.
-By \cite[9.6.3]{FGAexp}, replacing $F-F'$ by its multiple we can assume that it is algebraically trivial, i.e.\ gives an element of $\Pic^{0}(X)$.
-Suppose this element is torsion, so once again replacing $F-F'$ by some large multiple we get a linear equivalence $F-F'\sim 0$.
-This means that there exists a rational function whose divisors of zeros and poles are equal to $F$ and $F'$, respectively.
-Since the supports of $F$ and $F'$ are disjoint, this function extends to a morphism $X\to \mathbb{P}^1$ such that $F$ and $F'$ are fibres over $0$ and $\infty$.
+By \cite[9.6.3]{FGAexp}, replacing $F-F'$ by its multiple we can assume that it is algebraically trivial, i.e.\ $F-F'\in \Pic^{0}(\ol{X})$.
+Suppose it is torsion, so once again replacing it by a multiple we get a linear equivalence $F-F'\sim 0$.
+So there is a rational function whose divisors of zeros and poles are equal to $F$ and $F'$, respectively.
+Since the supports of $F$ and $F'$ are disjoint, this function extends to a morphism $\ol{X}\to \mathbb{P}^1$ such that $F$ and $F'$ are fibres over $0$ and $\infty$.
 Its Stein factorization gives a fibration with fibres supported on $D$ and $D'$, a contradiction.

-\ref{item:false-fibre-normal} By \ref{item:false-fibre-difference}, we can replace $F$ and $F'$ by some multiples so that $F-F'$ is a non-torsion element of $\Pic^0(X)$.
-By Lemma \ref{lem:Pic-restiction}, its restriction to $\prod_{i=1}^{n}\Pic^0(D_i)$ is non-torsion, too, so $(F-F')|_{D_i}$ for some $i$ is a non-torsion element of $\Pic^{0}(D_i)$.
+\ref{item:false-fibre-normal} By \ref{item:false-fibre-difference}, we can replace $F$ and $F'$ by some multiples so that $F-F'$ is a non-torsion element of $\Pic^0(\ol{X})$.
+By Lemma \ref{lem:Pic-restriction}, its restriction to $\prod_{i=1}^{n}\Pic^0(D_i)$ is non-torsion, too, so $(F-F')|_{D_i}$ for some $i$ is a non-torsion element of $\Pic^{0}(D_i)$.
 Since $F'$ is supported away from $D_i$, we get that $F|_{D_i}$ is a non-torsion element of $\Pic^{0}(D_i)$, as needed.

-\ref{item:false-fibre-geuns-irregularity} Part \ref{item:false-fibre-difference} implies that $\Pic^{0}(X)$ is not a torsion group, so $q(X)=\dim \Pic^0(X)>0$ and $\kk$ is not an algebraic closure of a finite field.
-The inequality $q(X)\leq \sum_{i}g(D_i)$ holds by Lemma~\ref{lem:Pic-restiction}.
+\ref{item:false-fibre-genus-irregularity} Part \ref{item:false-fibre-difference} implies that $\Pic^{0}(\ol{X})$ is not a torsion group, so $q(\ol{X})=\dim \Pic^0(\ol{X})>0$ and $\kk$ is not an algebraic closure of a finite field.
+The inequality $q(\ol{X})\leq \sum_{i}g(D_i)$ holds by Lemma~\ref{lem:Pic-restriction}.

 \ref{item:false-fibre-2} Suppose the contrary, so, say, $D''$ is disjoint from $D'$.
 Suppose $D''$ meets $D$.
 Then $(D+D'')\redd$ is a connected reduced divisor which is disjoint from $D'$ and not negative definite, hence of fibre type by Lemma \ref{lem:FF'}\ref{item:FF'-fiber-type}.
 Since $D$ and $D''$ are of fibre type, too, by Lemma \ref{lem:fibre-type}\ref{item:F-proper-subset-is-negative} we get $D=(D+D'')\redd=D''$, a contradiction.